zenorocha/liferay-learn/docs/dxp/7.x/en/site-building/creating-pages/adding-pages/creating-a-page-template.md

 ### Propagating Changes for Content Pages

 Changes for Content Pages **are not automatically propagated** when created using a Content Page Template.
-Changes to Fragments used on a Content Page can be propagated.
+However, you can propagate changes to Fragments used on a Content Page.
 See [Propagating Fragment Changes](../../03-displaying-content/04-using-fragments/README.md) for more information.

 ### Sharing Page Templates With Other Sites